 Determining what is and what is not an indoor game (what to include in the Game Catalog and what to exclude) is subjective.
 Since the Game Catalog has evolved over the years, some inconsistencies may be evident.
 Some of the rules of thumb regarding what should be and what should not be in the Game Catalog are:

-- Tangram type games were included in the 8th Edition and were carried forward.
+• Tangram type games were included in the 8th Edition and were carried forward.
+However, tangrams are usually considered to be mechanical puzzles, not games.

-- Blocks and jigsaw puzzles are excluded unless there is competition involved.
-However, early “sliced” and “dissected” puzzles, such as Sliced Birds, are included from the 8th and earlier editions of the Catalog.
+• Blocks and jigsaw puzzles are excluded unless there is competition involved.
+However, early “sliced” and “dissected” puzzles, such as Sliced Birds, have been included from the 8th and earlier editions of the Catalog.

-- Mosaic games, craft sets, punch boards, paper dolls, play sets, and construction sets are excluded.
+• Mosaic games, craft sets, punch boards, paper dolls, play sets, construction sets, and toys are excluded.

 Sources of, and Contributors to The Game Catalog